 No matter what type of business you have, it’s almost certain that your customers already use one or more social media platforms.
 This is great!
 It means you don’t have to do much work to meet them where they’re at online.
 Having a solid social advertising strategy allows you to quickly reach this active population and convert them into future regular or paid users.

 While Facebook ads continue to dominate the market in 2021, other social media outlets such as Twitter and LinkedIn continue to gain ground by offering useful advertising platforms.

-For most digital marketers, one of the top priorities in 2021 is to experiment with different content formats, including IGTV, stories, and videos to understand their impact on consumers.
+For most digital marketers, one of the top priorities in 2022 is to experiment with different content formats, including the (daunting) Reels, IGTV, stories, and videos to understand their impact on consumers.

 Similarly, new platforms such as TikTok and Twitch have become attractive media for paid advertising, which is something to consider only if you think your target audience uses those platforms.
 That’s the key with social ad campaigns particularly, but with any paid ad strategy; you want to always think about where your target audience is and run ads on that platform.

 In short, we’d suggest social ads if you’re looking to run campaigns that are more geared towards branding or conversions that occur later on in the funnel.
 Facebook allows you to run extremely targeted ads, which makes it easier to reach the right people, but because there is no search aspect involved, you’re not reaching leads who are necessarily already in search of what you’re offering.

 3. Paid Ads on YouTube

 For digital marketing, video content is critical.
 So, it’s not surprising that 51% of specialists in this field make constant use of YouTube ads.
 And they’ve got the intention of increasing their advertising spend in the future.
 By 2020, this platform accounted for 27% of spending on digital video ads.
 The rest focused on social ads and SEM.